Is your vehicle misfiring, having a rough idle, dying at idle, or is the engine shaking? Learn how to fix it by simply replacing the Ignition Coil.

-The most common symptom that you have a bad ignition coil is Acura check engine light coming on and engengine light coming on and engine misfire.
+The most common symptom of a bad ignition coil is an Acura check engine light and an engine misfire.

 What you will need